 The databases are accessed via an http server whether the annotator is working externally or internally to the institute.
 All databases created by the otter pipeline code are duplicated across machines/machine rooms to provide a high level of fail safe redundancy.
 This is important because of the large volume of data involved.

 Update cycle and process.
 Software releases are made every month via an anonymous automated build and unit test system to ensure robustness and independence of release production.
 Initial automatic testing is followed by full interface testing by the developers following scenario’s developed to test all major aspects of the user interface and this is then followed with testing by experienced annotators for 2 weeks prior to release.
 The automated build system also automatically uploads all builds to the institute’s public ftp site.
-In addition the same system is used to run nightly builds of the latest code to catch development problems on a daily basis.
+In addition, the same system is used to run nightly builds of the latest code to catch development problems on a daily basis.
 The build system also produces install packages for Unix (via autoconf) and Mac OS X (via a dmg package), MS Windows users are supported via a bootable virtual machine.

 Annotation database updates are made as new data comes in and more rarely as the reference assembly changes.
 These updates are made in a carefully planned way so that normal annotation can continue as species are updated one by one.